Home

 • Summary : The "perfect accuracy" in chemical formulas and equations stems from the fact that matter is composed of discrete, unchangeable atoms that combine in consistent, simple whole-number ratios.
 These fundamental laws allow for precise quantitative predictions in chemical reactions, a field known as stoichiometry in GCSE Chemistry.
 The real father of chemistry Antoine Lavoisier, whose experiments supported the law of conservation of mass.
 Antoine Lavoisier created the first list of fundamental elements that “are the substances we have not discovered means for separating”.

-Cyanide binds to moist brickwork
+Hydrogen cyanide (HCN) binds to moist brickwork

-Chemical equations model the changes that happen in chemical reactions.
+Hydrogen cyanide (HCN) is highly soluble in water.
+For displacement of oxygen ions in rust by cyanide ions (CN-) chemical equations model the changes that happen in chemical reactions.
 Chemically speaking, hydrogen cyanide (HCN) is a very weak acid.
 It is bound by damp to highly alkaline moist brickwork through neutralisation.
 Using balanced stoichiometric coefficients, this produced calcium cyanide Ca(CN)2 and water H2O shown as chemical formula :

 2 HCN + Ca(OH)2 → Ca(CN)2 + 2 H2O

-Iron contained in moist brickwork, merged to Cyanide produces a lasting Prussian blue
+Iron contained in moist brickwork, merged to cyanide produces a lasting prussian blue

-The cyanide ion is a highly reactive ion, which joins with metals to form very stable complex salts.
+The cyanide ion (CN-) is a highly reactive ion, which joins with metals to form very stable complex salts.
 Iron contained in the moist brickwork walls is symbolised by "Fe" because its chemical name comes from the Latin word ferrum, meaning iron.
 The best known complex salts are the yellow and red iron cyanides.
 These compounds form when iron (Fe) ions combine with cyanide: with the iron (Fe)(II) ion, the yellow ferrocyanide forms, and with the iron (Fe)(III) ion, the red ferricyanide is produced :

 6 CN + Fe2+ → [Fe(CN)6]4–